Musk's mixed messages on bitcoin stoke anxieties about cryptos in Corporate America - KESQ

 Bitcoin still has many fans

 The comments come just as several prominent companies have started to embrace bitcoin.
 Square and Venmo owner PayPal are working to streamline bitcoin payments on their networks.
-Big Data firm Palantir, Visa and Starbucks are among the more well-known firms that have touted bitcoin lately as well.
+Big Data firm Palantir, Visa and Starbucks are among the more well-known firms that have let customers use digital assets for payments lately as well.

 Palantir chief financial officer David Glazer said on an earnings call earlier this month that the company has discussed the possibility of adding bitcoin to its balance sheet and was “open for business'” with regards to accepting the crypto as payment from customers.